-The Datadog integration provides a unified view of your metrics, logs, and performance data combined with your cloud security data.
+The Datadog alert channel provides a unified view of your metrics, logs, and performance data combined with your cloud security data.

 Follow the procedures described below to integrate Lacework and Datadog.